practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

-2025-11-05: TBD: finally, re-check this portability list on a fresh Oracle Linux 10 installation as a "basic Linux system".
+2025-11-05: TBD: finally, re-check this portability list on a fresh Oracle Linux 10 installation as a "basic Linux system", that is the "target system".

 # Portability of programs